What We Offer

-- Ingestion of toxin, including but not limited to: chocolate, rodenticides (D-con), prescription, over the counter or illegal drugs, xylitol (artificial sweetener), nicotine, and household cleaners.
+- Ingestion of toxin, including but not limited to: chocolate, rodenticides (D-con), prescription, over the counter or illegal drugs, xylitol (artificial sweetener), nicotine, hops, household cleaners and lillies (cats).
 Please bring the container with you to the clinic.

 - Traumas such as being hit by a car, falling from a height or experiencing a blunt force, even if the animal is not showing any ill effects!

 - Collapse and/or inability to stand or walk.

 - Loss of balance or consciousness, convulsions, uncontrollable tremors or seizure activity.

 - Penetrating wound, such as bite wounds, gunshot or stab wounds.

 - Bleeding that does not stop within five minutes (apply pressure using a clean cloth while on your way).